 View full survey results, conclusion, and ArcGIS maps.

-San Juan Wildlife Services conducted a survey for big game presence at four different locations within the San Juan National Forest.
+San Juan Wildlife Services surveyed for big game presence at four different locations within the San Juan National Forest.
 These surveys took place at reservoirs located in the vicinity of Haycamp Mesa.
-Protocols for conducting this study included walking the perimeter of each body of water and observing tracks, scat, or other sign left by big game.
+Protocols for conducting this study included walking the perimeter of each body of water and observing tracks, scat, or other signs left by big game.
 Reservoir conditions and forage quality were noted as well.
 Finally, ArcGIS, along with field apps including Survey 123 and Collector, were utilized to record data in the field and provide accurate mapping resources.